-In the Explore section, students will encounter and use a variety of tools to analyze secondary and primary images that bring to life some of the historical events that Lincoln references in his speech.
-The See, Think, Wonder strategy provides a framework for students to explore primary and secondary sources from multiple perspectives, and it is especially useful with visual images.
+In the Explore section, students will encounter and use a variety of tools to analyze secondary and primary images and a map, which depict some of the historical events that Lincoln references in his speech.
+The See, Think, Wonder strategy provides a framework for students to explore primary and secondary sources from multiple perspectives, and it is especially useful with images.

-In the Explain section, students will read a passage from Lincoln's speech and then dig into more challenging primary and secondary sources from the past that ask them to consider the Points of View of the people involved in mob violence and those who opposed them.
+In the Explain section, students will read a passage from Lincoln's speech and then dig into more challenging primary and secondary sources from the past that ask them to consider the points of view of the people who took part in mob violence and those who opposed them.
 You can decide whether your students should encounter the texts in their original form or would benefit from reading a transcription.
-(If you think the vocabulary is too difficult, you might run the transcript text through Chat GPT and ask it to rewrite the speech at your students' reading Lexile.
+(If you think the vocabulary in the sources is too difficult, you might run the transcript text through Chat GPT and ask it to rewrite the speech at your students' reading Lexile.
 Make sure that they have access to the original regardless of whether they use it because it might spark curiosity!)
-Students will use the SOAPSTone strategy to analyze the compositional elements of their primary and secondary sources.
-SOAPSTone (Speaker, Occasion, Audience, Purpose, Subject, Tone) is an acronym for a series of questions that students must first ask themselves, and then answer, to make meaning out of a text.
+Students will use the First.
+Then, Finally to analyze the compositional elements of their primary and secondary sources.
 After analysis, they'll come back together to share the resources using a method determined through a Choice Board.

 The Elaborate section invites the reader to engage with a paragraph from Lincoln's speech that predicts what could happen in a society where Mob Rule is in place and then respond to reflection questions in writing.
-Next, students will discuss a big question raised in Lincoln's speech using the Socratic Dialogue strategy, designed to get students to discuss difficult and abstract themes by linking them to concrete experiences and historical ideas.
-The Socratic Dialogue Teacher Guide will walk you through setting up a Dialogue in your classroom.
+Next, students will discuss a big question raised in Lincoln's speech using a "turn and talk" or a classroom discussion, depending upon your choice for the class.

 In the Extend section, we encourage you to take the learning further by connecting the ideas raised in this resource to other moments in U.S. history.
 Using a project-based learning approach, the Classroom Museum Exhibits strategy provides students with ways to work together to create a public-facing product for a specific audience.
 It can include students working together to coordinate their projects and make sure they are telling all stories or working completely independently, depending upon the learning goals.
 It gives their research a "real-life" audience and asks them to think about how best to convey what they have learned to real people.
 This project could be taken on over the course of a semester, spending a bit of time every week working on it.
-You can learn more about this project here, in a PBLWorks Product Toolkit; Museum Exhibit.
+You can learn more about this project here, in a PBLWorks Product Toolkit: Museum Exhibit.